'Textalyzer' Aims To Curb Distracted Driving, But What About Privacy?

 If you're one of the many who text, read email or view Facebook on your phone while driving, be warned: Police in your community may soon have a tool for catching you red-handed.

-The new "textalyzer" technology is modeled after the breathalyzer, and would determine if you had been using your phone illegally on the road.
+The new "textalyzer" technology is modeled after the Breathalyzer, and would determine if you had been using your phone illegally on the road.

 Lawmakers in New York and a handful of other cities and states are considering allowing police to use the device to crack into phones because, they say, too many people get away with texting and driving and causing crashes.